What is a submission?

 A submission is an opportunity for you to make a contribution to the electoral boundaries review.

-The Commissioners will take all objections, comments and suggestions into account before arriving at their final determination.
+The Electoral Distribution Commissioners will take all suggestions, comments and objections into account before arriving at their final determination.
 Once made, that determination is binding.

-To help you understand the electoral boundary review, you should consider reading:
+To help you understand the electoral boundary review, please consider reading the following:

 - submissions made during previous reviews